garybernhardt/serveit/README.md

 When I reload, the Rakefile incrementally builds the book into the `build` directory.
 ServeIt is serving the `build` directory because of the `-s` argument, so I see my rendered changes upon reload.

+You can ignore files or directories with `-i YOUR_IGNORED_DIR`.
+Specify it multiple times to ignore multiple paths.

 ## Practicalities

 ServeIt requires Ruby 1.9.3 or later, but has no other dependencies.